 Create an Area Target

 If you haven’t already done so, download the Area Target Generator (ATG) installer for either Windows or macOS from the download section in the Vuforia Developer Portal, and proceed to install the desktop tool.
 Consult the guide; Area Target Generator User Guide for installation tips and general use.

-- The next window will ask you to enter the Token ID and Token Secret associated with your Matterport™ account.
-Refer to the Scanning Guide for Area Targets using Matterport™ for guidance on requesting and placing the Token ID and Token Secret.
+- Next, depending on your ATG settings, enter either your Matterport™ account credentials or your Token ID and Token Secret.
+Refer to the Scanning Guide for Area Targets using Matterport™ for guidance on the two authentication methods.

 Scanners that produce point clouds can be imported as E57 data files.
 The supported list on the Area Targets home page shows current devices that the ATG can import.
 See the scanning guides below Scanning an Environment to learn more on getting a space scanned.

-- Browse to the generated E57 file and give your Area Target a name.
+- Browse to the E57 file and give your Space a name.
 Verify also that the save location suits you.

 NOTE: Point cloud scans originating from devices not officially supported by Vuforia will likely result in an error message.
 For information on supported point cloud scans and devices, please see the Area Targets home page.